qwc-services/qwc-services.github.io/src/configuration/ThemesConfiguration.md

 ### External layers <a name="external-layers"></a>

 External layers can be used to selectively replace layers in a QGIS project with a layer from an external source, for instance in the case of a WMS layer embedded in a QGIS project, to avoid cascading WMS requests.
-They are handled transparently by QWC2 (they are positioned in the layer tree identically to the internal layer they replace), but the `GetMap` and `GetFeatureInfo` requests are sent directly to the specified WMS Service.
+They are handled transparently by QWC (they are positioned in the layer tree identically to the internal layer they replace), but the `GetMap` and `GetFeatureInfo` requests are sent directly to the specified WMS Service.

 **Configuring external layers via Data Url**